ucn-triumf/polarization-foils-bl05-202107/README.md

 	- data/sample_magenticfield_0715 : results of magnetic field measurements by a Hall probe on the July 15th after the first two days of the beamtime.
 It was done while a sample was in place in the magnet
 	- data/sample_magenticfield_0717 : results of magnetic field measurements by a Hall probe on the July 17th after the beamtime.
 The sample was removed and the probe was placed near the center of the magnet.

+- data_scans/ : root files of automatic scans were split and saved in this directory

 - docs/ : place for documentations
 	- docs/AFP_SF.pdf : summary of characterization measurements of AFP spin flipper
 	- docs/BL05v21_17_82.pdf : scan of the BL05 log book